Coronavirus Disease 2019 (COVID-19)

 What is Coronavirus Disease 2019 (COVID-19)?

-Coronavirus Disease 2019, commonly known as COVID-19 or COVID, is a respiratory infection caused by the coronavirus Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
+Coronavirus Disease 2019, commonly known as COVID-19 or COVID, is a disease caused by a coronavirus called Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
 SARS-CoV-2 and COVID-19 were first identified in the Wuhan Province in China in December 2019.
-Since then, the virus has spread rapidly around the world, causing a pandemic and hundreds of millions of infections.
+Since then, the virus has spread around the world, causing a pandemic and hundreds of millions of infections.

 Who gets COVID-19?